True Detective season 4: Casting

-In May 2022, Jodie Foster was confirmed to star in the season, marking her first adult TV role and her first starring role in a TV series since 1975.
+In May 2022, Jodie Foster was confirmed to star in the season, marking her first adult TV role and her first starring role in a television series since her portrayal of Addie Loggins in Paper Moon in 1974.
 Foster described her character, chief Danvers, as awful; an "Alaska Karen".

 In June 2022, it was reported that Kali Reis would join Foster as co-lead, in a role originally conceived as Latina and as a "hardass" military veteran.

 In September 2022, it was reported that John Hawkes, Christopher Eccleston, Fiona Shaw, Finn Bennett, and Anna Lambe would also appear in the season.
 In October 2022, Aka Niviâna, Isabella Star LaBlanc and Joel D. Montgrand joined the season.
 Eccleston stated, "I'd never have taken such a small part if it wasn't for Jodie.
 [A]ll my scenes are with her, and she's been a heroine of mine for many years."

 Filming

 The season was filmed in Iceland and Alaska with a budget of $60 million.
 Filming began in November 2022 and wrapped in April 2023.
 The conditions included nighttime shoots at -23 C, with director López commenting, "I'm Mexican, so I'm really not fond of the cold."
 She said that viewers would find the environment authentic "because we were there, because the actors were cold, because the filmmakers were cold."